Asteroid Taxonomy from Cluster Analysis of Spectrometry and Albedo: Discussion

-The distribution of \class{M}-types in latent space and the results acquired in the studies cited above suggest that there are at least two populations of \class{M}-types, the chondritic ones, of which \nuna{21}{Lutetia} may be the archetype, as well as the metallic ones, with \nuna{16}{Psyche} as prototype \citep{Asteroid21LVernaz2011,AdaptiveOpticsViikin2017}.
-We see this as reasonable division of the \class{M}-class to further dissolve the compositional degeneracy of the \class{X}-complex.
+The distribution of \class{M}-types in latent space and the results acquired in the studies cited above suggest that there are at least two populations of \class{M}-types, the chondritic population, of which \nuna{21}{Lutetia} may be the archetype, and the metallic population, of which \nuna{16}{Psyche} is the prototype \citep{Asteroid21LVernaz2011,AdaptiveOpticsViikin2017}.
+We see this as a reasonable division of the \class{M}-class to further dissolve the compositional degeneracy of the \class{X}-complex.
 However, this division cannot be done based on spectra alone.
 To not increase the entropy of the taxonomy in a false direction, we refrain here from dividing the \class{M}-class.